andy586586/andy586586/README.md

 - Point72 - Built internal tools/infrastructure for memory, workload and compute optimization
 - IBM - Invented new document processing algorithm for LLM information retrieval
 - RBC - Developed Machine Learning middleware to protect low-latency and high-volume operations/trading workflows
-- Lockheed Martin - Engineered first-of-its-kind high-performance systems programs for undisclosed core product
+- Lockheed Martin - Engineered new system architecture and programs for new core product

 ###